aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 Installing storage class on workload cluster
 ```

-After that, the CAPI providers are configured on the workload cluster, in preparation for the workload cluster to take over responsibilities for running the components needed to manage the itself.
+After that, the CAPI providers are configured on the workload cluster, in preparation for the workload cluster to take over responsibilities for running the components needed to manage itself.

 ```
 Installing cluster-api providers on workload cluster